-Under the supervision and with the participation of our management, including our chief executive officer, who is also performing the functions of our chief financial officer until such time as a new chief financial officer is appointed, we evaluated the effectiveness of our disclosure controls and procedures, as such term is defined in Rule 13a-15(e) promulgated under the Securities Exchange Act of 1934, as amended.
-Based on this evaluation, our chief executive officer concluded that our disclosure controls and procedures were effective as of the end of the period covered by this quarterly report in providing reasonable assurance that information required to be disclosed by Extreme Networks in reports that it files under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in Securities and Exchange Commission rules and forms.
+Under the supervision and with the participation of our management, including our chief executive officer and our chief financial officer we evaluated the effectiveness of our disclosure controls and procedures, as such term is defined in Rule 13a-15(e) promulgated under the Securities Exchange Act of 1934, as amended.
+Based on this evaluation, our chief executive officer and our chief financial officer concluded that our disclosure controls and procedures were effective as of the end of the period covered by this quarterly report in providing reasonable assurance that information required to be disclosed by Extreme Networks in reports that it files under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in Securities and Exchange Commission rules and forms.
 No significant changes were made to Extreme Networks' internal controls during our most recent quarter that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.
-We did not have a chief financial officer or a full-time controller during parts of the quarter.
-However, we have identified a candidatee who will fill the position of chief financial officer shortly.